marguskaidja/php-accessors/README.md

 [![Tests](https://github.com/marguskaidja/php-accessors/actions/workflows/tests.yml/badge.svg)](https://github.com/marguskaidja/php-accessors/actions/workflows/tests.yml)
 # Accessors

 Current library can create automatic accessors (e.g. _getters_ and _setters_) for object properties.
-It works by injecting a trait with [magic methods for property overloading](https://www.php.net/manual/en/language.oop5.overloading.php#language.oop5.overloading.members) into desired class which will **handle** situations where attempt is made to access _inaccessible_ (`private`/`protected`) property.
+It works by injecting a trait with [magic methods for property overloading](https://www.php.net/manual/en/language.oop5.overloading.php#language.oop5.overloading.members) into desired class, which **handles** situations, where _inaccessible_ (`private`/`protected`) properties are accessed.

 Although it tries to stay as invisible as possible, the base concept is that the access for exposing properties to outside world must be configured explicitly.
 This can make it a bit more verbose from the solutions where accessors are created implicitly just based on existence/non-existence of some accessor method with specific name.